 Please read our FAQ for workshop leaders, and submit your best proposals using the link below.
 We are not able to accept every proposal, nor can we follow up with each applicant to inform them of their status.
 If we’d like to explore your proposal further and consider scheduling it, our team will contact you.

-We are currently reviewing applications for 2021 — submit your proposal using the link below.
+We are currently reviewing applications for late 2021.

 Esalen usually works with faculty who have a deep understanding and level of experience in their field; extensive presentation experience isn’t required.
 The demonstrated ability to bring a depth of understanding to the room, as well as the ability to create and hold a safe space for our guests and students to thrive and learn in, is paramount.
 Often, faculty have an existing student base and/or a wide appeal.
 Topics can be very general or specific but all need to be aligned with our mission and vision.

 A weekend workshop generally consists of 10 hours of class time; a 5-day workshop generally consists of 26 hours; a 7-day workshop generally consists of a total of 36 hours.

 Esalen provides basic audio/visual equipment for our workshops and private conferences.
 If a workshop has more complex AV requirements, arrangements must be discussed during the contracting process, and finalized no later than 30 days before the workshop begins.
 Due to our remote location and limited bandwidth, most meeting rooms lack internet access, and no live streaming or extensive data downloading is possible anywhere on campus.

 Philosophers, artists, theologians, writers, scientists, musicians, psychologists — they all help us expand our understanding of who we are, and Esalen has been informed and shaped by all of them.
 Early leaders like Ansel Adams, Timothy Leary, Gia-fu Feng, Virginia Satir, B.F.
 Skinner, and Buckminster Fuller.
 Scholars-in-residence Joseph Campell, Alan Watts, and Stanislav Grof.
 Workshop instructors Susan Sontag, Ray Bradbury, Moshé Feldenkrais, Ken Kesey, and Aldous Huxley.
 An Esalen faculty list doubles as a list of some of the most transformative luminaries of the 20th century.